newrare/laravelReadyToUse/readme.md

 Why we created the ViewElements Classe ?

-This Classe is not necessary if you used only a Web application: in this case, bypass ViewElement.
+This Classe is not necessary if you used only a Web application: in this case, bypass or update ViewElement.
 But if we need API, used this Classe for return your texts.
-So, you can create an APP Android or IOS without texts, used just many API calls for get your all contents.
+So, you can create an APP Android or IOS without texts, used just many API calls (/api/help/view) for get your all contents.

-For add or update page with this method, edit **<yourProject>/app/Http/Classes/ViewElement.php**.
+For add or update page with this method, edit **/app/Http/Classes/ViewElement.php**.